 Read hay statistics and data about the South West Western Australia region.

-- The demand for feed has started to pick up.
-Some farmers are trying to secure feed supplies.
+- Demand is steady in southwest Western Australia with some farmers are trying to secure feed supplies.
 There is limited carryover from previous seasons as most of this has moved to the eastern states.

 - Lucerne hay: +/-$0 ($450 to $490).
 Prices remain steady this week.